 Doctors suspect portal vein thrombosis in people who have some combination of the following:

-Blood tests to determine how well the liver is functioning and whether it is damaged (liver function tests) are done, but results are often normal.
+Blood tests to determine how well the liver is functioning and whether it is damaged (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more ) are done, but results are often normal.

 If a blood clot suddenly blocks the vein, a drug that dissolves clots (such as tissue plasminogen activator) is sometimes used.
 The effectiveness of this treatment (called thrombolysis) is unclear.

-If the disorder develops gradually, an anticoagulant, such as heparin, is sometimes used over the long term to help prevent clots from recurring or enlarging.
+If the disorder develops gradually, an anticoagulant, such as heparin, is sometimes used over the long term to help prevent clots from reocurring or enlarging.
 Anticoagulants do not dissolve existing clots.

 In newborns and children, the cause (usually an infected umbilical cord or acute appendicitis) is treated.